calref/cboe/src/doxy/mainpage.md

 * `tab` - The tab key.
 * `help` - The help key (on keyboards that have one) or the F1 key.
 * `space` - The space key.

-* `none` - No key shortcut (the default).
+Preceding values in the `def-key` attribute specify the modifiers to be used with the key.

-The `key-mod` attribute contains a space-separated list of any of the following values:
+Any of the following values is allowed:

 * `ctrl` - The primary accelerator key (either control or command).
 * `shift` - The shift key
 * `alt` - The alt or option key

+The following special value is also allowed for the `def-key` attribute:

+* `none` - No key shortcut (the default).

 Text Formatting
 ---------------